ting2025/MechDataExtractor/README.md

 ```
 $ python predict.py -i image1.jpg image2.jpg --viz --no-save
 ```
+For batch predictions, use `scripts/predict.sh` after setting up the bash environment.
+Feel free to change the input directory and the output directory for further accomodating your task.

 ## Application on Chemical Reaction Mechanism Images
 We collected 296 reaction mechanism images from textbook: Named Reactions 4th edition (Li, 2009). <br/>